Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Simon's son was attacked at Kenilworth during the night being taken completely by surprise and having no chance to defend himself.
 They had decided to stay in the village rather than in the castle.
 The younger Simon managed to reach the safety of the castle.

-Using the banners of Simon's son captured at Kenilworth, Edward (I) approached Simon's position at Evesham.
-Simon was hemmed in the bend of the river Avon and forced to fight.
+Using the banners of Simon de Montfort's son captured at Kenilworth, prince Edward approached Simon's position at Evesham.
+Simon de Montfort was trapped in the bend of the river Avon and forced to fight.
 Simon was defeated and killed.
-Simon's youngest son took refuge in Kenilworth castle , where prepared for a long siege, managed to hold out until December 1267.
+Simon's youngest son took refuge in Kenilworth castle, where prepared for a long siege, he managed to hold out until December 1267.